the emergence of wild churches

 While diverse in expression, style, and particulars of theology,

-we share a united sense of calling, purpose and roots in three areas:
+we share a united sense of calling, purpose and rootedness

 Whenever a radical shift in nature or human systems occur, it happens through a process that organizational consultant, Margaret Wheatley, describes as Emergence.
 Emergence has a life-cycle, she says, that "begins with networks, shifts to intentional communities of practice and evolves into powerful systems capable of global influence."
 We are in a new phase of Emergence: sharing practices of our intentional wild church communities.
-This new membership-based website has been created to support that sharing.
+This membership-based website, and our new Mighty Networks platform called The Ecosystem, have been created to support that sharing.